Lifting weights, or resistance training, has numerous benefits to the muscles and skeleton that are uniquely attributed to this form of training.

 It should be noted that swimming does not tend to increase bone density or mass, as the person is suspended in a pool of water rather than actively forcing power against gravity.
 It may increase bone health slighty in some persons, but is much less reliable than other forms of exericse.

 Involvement in exercise for at least 150 minutes a week in associated with a reduced risk of diabetes in men, with a protective effect existing for both aerobic exercise and weight training with persons participating in both having least risk.

-(Common phrases used by users for this page include what are the benefits of resistance training, exercise reduce bones width, benefits of resistance training health, advantagestoresistancetrainning, 1061195871, 10 long term benefits of general and resistance training)
+(Common phrases used by users for this page include what are the benefits for muscle and bones from resistance training, sundell resistance training, resistance training benefits, effect of walking exercise on bone metabolism in postmenopausal women with osteopenia/osteoporosis, 3 benefits of resistance training, 10 long term benefits of general and resistance training)